ky1ejs/osx-box-bootstrap/README.md

 * Check the available OS X updates in the App Store (don't sign into the App Store!), and install the system updates.
-* Run `xcode-select --install` and install the Xcode Command Line tools (popup should appear)
-* Install the Xcode version you want to use, to the canonical path (`/Applications/Xcode.app`)
-  * Open it after the install, accept the EULA
-  * Create a test iOS project with UI Tests, build & run tests - allow Developer mode when prompted
-  * Create a test Mac OS X project with UI Tests, build & run tests - allow Accessibility for UI tests when prompted
-  * install all the available SDKs and Simulators
-    * Xcode -> Preferences -> Downloads -> Components
-  * open the iOS Simulator from Xcode -> Open Developer Tools (in the statusbar menu) -> iOS Simulator and validate that it works

 * Now you can run the actual VM environment setup:
   * with bitrise CLI: `bitrise run provision-vm`
 * Right now we have to run one more thing, to create the deprecated xcode version mapping files: